-On March 22, 2018, the Company's shareholders authorized the implementation of the LTIP to retain key employees empowered the Board of Directors to manage this plan, will be manages the plan through an administrative trust.
-In consequence, decided to set aside 8,750,000 Series A shares to be used in the plan; and is effective as from April 4, 2018.
+On March 22, 2018, the Company's shareholders authorized that the LTIP be implemented to retain key personnel.
+Thus, the Board was empowered to manage the plan through an administrative trust.
+To such end, it set up a reserve of 8,750,000 Series "A" shares to be used in the plan, effective as from April 4, 2018.